wipodev/wipospa/README.md

 # W I V I E W

 `wiview` is a JavaScript library that allows dynamic loading of HTML components and makes it easy to create routes in web applications.
-With `wiview`, you can load HTML components asynchronously, manage routes in a simple way, and inject custom elements into the head of your document.
+With `wiview`, you can load HTML components, easily manage routes, and inject custom elements into the header of your document, `wiview` uses the power of `Vite` for the build and development process of your application, and `gh-pages` for the deployment of your project on github pages.

-Here is a guide to integrating `wiview` into your project, including how to create components, views, and the use of useful commands for developing, building, previewing, and deploying your application.
+Below is a guide to integrating `wiview` into your project, including how to create components, views, and using useful commands to develop, build, preview, and deploy your application.
 Below are the steps to create and organize your files, as well as the available commands.

 ## Commands available in `wiview`